North Island: Māori mythology

 According to Māori mythology, the North and South Islands of New Zealand arose through the actions of the demigod Māui.
 Māui and his brothers were fishing from their canoe (the South Island) when he caught a great fish and pulled it right up from the sea.
-While he was not looking his brothers fought over the fish and chopped it up.
-This great fish became the North Island and thus a Māori name for the North Island is Te Ika-a-Māui ("The Fish of Māui").
+While he was not looking, his brothers fought over the fish and chopped it up.
+This great fish became the North Island, and thus a Māori name for the North Island is Te Ika-a-Māui ("The Fish of Māui").
 The mountains and valleys are believed to have been formed as a result of Māui's brothers' hacking at the fish.

 During Captain James Cook's voyage between 1769 and 1770, Tahitian navigator Tupaia accompanied the circumnavigation of New Zealand.
 The maps described the North Island as "Ea Heinom Auwe" and "Aeheinomowe", which recognises the "Fish of Māui" element.
+Names of certain tribes like Muaūpoko (mua upoko "front of the head") and Muriwhenua (muri whenua, "backland") also reflect the locations of their settlement in this "fish" as well as levels of seniority between tribes.

 Another Māori name that was given to the North Island, but is now used less commonly, is Aotearoa.
-Use of Aotearoa to describe the North Island fell out of favour in the early 20th century and it is now a collective Māori name for New Zealand as a whole.
+Use of Aotearoa to describe the North Island fell out of favour in the early 20th century, and it is now a collective Māori name for New Zealand as a whole.